dCache/dcache/docs/TheBook/src/main/markdown/config-zookeeper.md

 Each domain in dCache will connect to a single ZooKeeper endpoint.
 If dCache is configured with multiple ZooKeeper endpoints, one is chosen at random.
 Should that fail, another endpoint is used automatically.
 Note that ZooKeeper places a limit on the number of concurrent connections from the same IP address (see `maxClientCnxns` configuration parameter).
 Be sure that this number is large enough for the maximum number of domains running on a single dCache node.

 The property defaults to `localhost:2181`.
 Except when deploying a single server installation, the property has to be defined on all dCache nodes to identify the ZooKeeper servers.

+### Sharing a Zookeeper cluster between dCache instances

+A single Zookeeper cluster may be shared between several dCache instances by providing a dedicated Zookeeper root ZNode ("directory") for each individual instance.

+To configure this setup, log in to a Zookeeper admin shell and create the ZNodes:

+    [zk: localhost:2181(CONNECTED) 0] create /instance1 ""
+    Created /instance1
+    [zk: localhost:2181(CONNECTED) 1] create /instance2 ""
+    Created /instance2
+    ...

+The individual dCache instances can then be pointed to the corresponding root ZNodes by modifying the default connection string (see above) as follows:

+    dcache.zookeeper.connection =
+        cluster-box1:2181,cluster-box2:2182,cluster-box3:2181/instance1

 ## Inspecting ZooKeeper through dCache